Landing Page Mastery: 13 Types and 14 Optimization Tips

 If you want to improve the conversion rate of your website, it is better to optimize your landing page using the best methods and strong data.
 This process starts from the moment you start designing the page and continues for a long time after the page is created.

 When you first start planning your optimization strategy, think about how you can lead the customer to experience positive emotions.
-You want them to feel smart, grateful, inspiring and exciting.
-Start by thinking about your customer’s specific goal and turn that goal into a title.
+You want them to feel smart, grateful, inspired, and excited.
+Start by thinking about your customer’s specific goal and turn that goal into a powerful headline.
+Avoid jargon and speak directly to their needs.

 1. 2.
 Simplify your landing page

 A very simple landing page may seem vulnerable, but it avoids the complexity and confusion of the audience.
-If you want your audience to focus on the award, call them to action.
+If you want your audience to focus on the reward, call them to action with clear, concise language.

 Dropbox is consistently one of my favorite examples.
-This landing company creates very attractive pages that have a large volume without high use of high efficiency words.
-There are only 5 main elements at the top of the page, and three of them are small enough to fit in a navigation bar.
-The fourth provides a pleasant but subtle image, and the last element is the focus on Call To Action .
+This landing company creates very attractive pages that have a large volume without high use of efficiency words.
+There are only 5 main elements at the top of the page.
+The fourth provides a pleasant but subtle image, and the last element is the focus on the Call To Action.
+Simplicity drives clarity.

-In the Starbucks example you can ignore the CTA.
+In the Starbucks example, you cannot ignore the CTA.
 Even though the “Join now” button reflects the color of the star in the logo on the left, it is much more prominent and clearer.
-The black texture obscures the CTR headline.
-In addition, there is a lot of negative space between the logo and the other elements.
+The use of negative space between the logo and other elements guides the eye.
+Use contrasting colors to make your primary CTA pop.

-1. Hold the important parts on top of the fence
+1. 4.
+Hold the important parts “Above the Fold”

-The term above the fence refers to a newspaper.
-In traditional newspapers, the most compelling stories were always placed on the front page at the top of the page so that customers could see the headlines and want to buy the newspaper.
+The term “above the fold” refers to a newspaper.
+In traditional newspapers, the most compelling stories were always placed on the front page at the top so that customers could see the headlines and want to buy the newspaper.

 You can do the same by holding the elements of your landing page at the top of the digital screen.
-That is the point where the user has to move for more information.
+That is the point where the user has to move (scroll) for more information.
 Now that most people are using smartphones and tablets, this is a little more difficult than ever.
-The good news is that you can use the scroll map to easily pinpoint the average location on other devices.
+The good news is that you can use a scroll map to easily pinpoint the average location of the fold on other devices.

-Time constraints and quantity constraints are the most common marketing terms.
-The lack of landing page visitors forces you to do this and use these phrases because they know that if they procrastinate too much, they will lose the page.
+Time constraints and quantity constraints are common marketing terms.
+The lack of landing page visitors forces you to do this and use these phrases because they know that if they procrastinate too much, they will lose the opportunity.

 Even department stores use this method.
 Seeing phrases like “only 2 minutes left” makes the user want to order immediately and be able to use or buy the product before anyone else.

 A call button or CTA should not cause the reader stress and confusion.
-Make your proposal clear, concise and clear.
+Make your proposal clear, concise, and unambiguous.
 In the photos we shared above, you will see that companies avoid fantasy language and complicated offers and use phrases such as:

 • Click to download